-A consultation with a defective drug attorney can help you to learn more.
+A Free Consultation with a defective drug attorney can help you to learn more.

 PROTECT YOUR RIGHT TO COMPENSATION BY TAKING ACTION TODAY

 Each state imposes a statute of limitations on defective product claims, which limits the amount of time you have to file a civil action.
 With offices in multiple states throughout the US.
-Napoli Shkolnik, PLLC is experienced defending clients as Tradjenta diabetes attorneys.
+Napoli Shkolnik PLLC is experienced defending clients as Tradjenta diabetes attorneys.
 We can help to ensure that your claim is filed properly and you have the legal representation you need to succeed.
-To learn more about whether you have a case and a right to recover damages, schedule a consultation with our lawyers by calling us today at 212-397-1000.
+To learn more about whether you have a case and a right to recover damages, schedule a consultation with our lawyers.

 Seek Legal Counsel Today

 With more than 150 years of combined experience among our trial attorneys and more than $3 billion in recoveries, we are a formidable opponent – even when faced with a pharmaceutical giant like Eli Lilly.
-Contact a Tradjenta side effects lawyer at our offices for a free consultation and review of your case.
-There is no risk; you pay no up-front fees and we only get paid if we negotiate a settlement or win a jury award on your behalf.
+Contact a pharmaceutical litigation attorney at our offices for a free consultation and review of your case.
+There is no risk; you pay no up-front fees and we only get paid if our Tradjenta Attorneys negotiate a settlement or win a jury award on your behalf.
 Call today!